 For free, confidential legal advice about forced marriage, you can call the national forced marriage helpline on (02) 9514 8115.
 The My Blue Sky helpline operates Monday to Friday between 9am and 5pm, with an out of hours recorded message.
 You can also get help by emailing firstname.lastname@example.org or sending an SMS to 0481 070 844.

 The National Sexual Assault, Domestic and Family Violence Counselling Service is a free 24/7 confidential telephone and online counselling service, staffed by professional counsellors to assist any person who has experienced, or is at risk of family and domestic violence and/or sexual assault.
 You can call 1800 RESPECT (1800 737 732) or visit the National Sexual Assault, Family and Domestic Violence Counselling Service website.

 The following specialist community organisations may also be able to provide help and advice:

-You may also wish to seek advice from the National Enquiry Centre for the Family Court of Australia and the Federal Circuit Court of Australia, or a family solicitor at your closest Legal Aid office.
+You may also wish to seek advice from the Federal Circuit and Family Court of Australia, or a family solicitor at your closest Legal Aid office.